payne911/SR-ResCNN-Keras/README.md

 # SR-ResCNN
-A Keras implementation of a Super-Resolution Residual CNN.
+A Keras implementation of a Super-Resolution Residual Convolutional Neural Network (CNN).

 The goal is to obtain a network that successfully increases the resolution of an image by filling the gaps in a manner that outperforms the generic "bicubic" method.